-12. What do children learn in Kindergarten?
+12. What do children learn in kindergarten?

-In Kindergarten, children learn in a play-based learning environment with a team of responsive educators who plan learning experiences that promote inquiry and higher order thinking in language, mathematics, science and technology, personal and social development, health and physical activity, and the arts.
+In kindergarten, children learn in a play-based learning environment with a team of responsive educators who plan learning experiences that promote inquiry and higher order thinking in six learning areas: language, mathematics, science and technology, personal and social development, health and physical activity, and the arts.